 #ListenMicrosoft – Even PowerPoint 2019 doesn’t support aplying different animations on Grouped objects.

 If anyhow Microsoft will add this functionality to PowerPoint, where you can apply different animations to a grouped object then this update can really create unlimited animation #PossibilitiesWithPowerPoint.

 In Figure 1.2, you can notice that 2 small ovals have been Highlighted in Red Rectangles.
-Each of the oval has been grouped separately with one of the girl’s hand.
-Look into the Selection Pane and you can notice that Girl Left-Hand has been grouped with Oval 15 and Girl Right-Hand has been grouped with Oval 11.
+Each of the ovals has been grouped separately with one of the girl’s hands.
+Look into the Selection Pane and you can notice that Girl Left-Hand has been grouped with Oval 15 and Girl’s Right-Hand has been grouped with Oval 11.
 You don’t see these ovals during Slideshow as we hide them by applying No Fill and No Outline.
 We are using both of these ovals as Custom Anchor Points.

 #ListenMicrosoft – These small ovals have been grouped with the hands to create Custom Anchor Points and that is another basic element of Animation which is still missing in even PowerPoint 2019.It is like a Graphics Designer using Adobe illustrator or CorelDraw without Anchor Points.